Crazygaze/G4Devkit/README.md

 * Drivers for all the default devices exist, although some things are not tested
 	* The network card allows communicating with other virtual machines, although I didn't test that yet in the VM, and there is no code in the OS for that.
 The network card at the moment is only used as a debug port to send text logs to the simulator.
 	* The Disk controller driver is there, but is not doing anything at the moment.
 There is code included for a file system [FatFS](http://elm-chan.org/fsw/ff/00index_e.html), but I haven't integrated it yet into the OS.
+	* The Screen device pretty much works like a text mode VGA.
+It allows blinking characters, but that's not support by the simulator yet.

 ## DevKit ##